Rate (company): History

-Guaranteed Rate was founded in Chicago in 2000 by Victor F. Ciardelli III, a native of Oak Brook, Illinois, who now resides in a $38 million Miami Beach mansion purchased in May 2021, serves as chairman and CEO.
-Through 2020, the company is the third largest retail mortgage lender in the US.
+Guaranteed Rate was founded in Chicago in 2000 by Victor F. Ciardelli III, a native of Oak Brook, Illinois, who serves as chairman and CEO.
+Through 2020, the company was the third-largest retail mortgage lender in the US.

 Guaranteed Rate Foundation was formed in 2012 to help those in need through difficult times.
-As of June 2021, the foundation has donated over $5 million in charitable grants.
+As of June 2021, the foundation had donated over $5 million in charitable grants.

 In 2013, Guaranteed Rate grew to more than $15.9 billion in residential home loans, an increase of $1.2 billion over 2012.
 This moved the company from the twelfth-largest retail mortgage lender in the U.S. to the tenth-largest.

-In 2015, Guaranteed Rate became the eighth-largest retail mortgage lender with volume of more than $18 billion in home loans and was named Lender of the Year by Chicago Agent magazine.
+In 2015, Guaranteed Rate became the eighth-largest retail mortgage lender with volume of more than $18 billion in home loans and was named Lender of the Year by Chicago Agent Magazine.

 In March 2016, Guaranteed Rate and one of its loan officers were found guilty in California of diverting loans from Mount Olympus Mortgage, and ordered to pay $25 million in damages to the Irvine, California-based company.

 In May, Guaranteed Rate bought the domain name Rate.com for $725,000.

 In 2017, Guaranteed Rate entered into a joint venture with Realogy Holdings Corp to form Guaranteed Rate Affinity, in which Guaranteed Rate would provide marketing services to Realogy's subsidiaries, including NRT and Cartus, and would take over some assets of its former joint venture partner, PHH Corporation out of New Jersey.
 In December, Guaranteed Rate announced plans to sell a minority stake of the company to an affiliate of Boston-based private equity firm Thomas H. Lee Partners.
 The partial sale was finalized in June 2018.
 Also in December, a former loan officer sued Guaranteed Rate claiming that he was owed $2 million and that executives at the company were manipulating and misreporting financial information for their own benefit.

 In January 2018, Guaranteed Rate announced that its employees' and customers' personal information was in hackers' hands as the result of an email phishing attack.
 As of October, Guaranteed Rate “[was] bounc[ing] around between the fifth and seventh largest mortgage lender in the [U.S].”

 In January 2019, The Wall Street Journal revealed Guaranteed Rate's efforts to boost their Glassdoor ratings.
 According to the article, the company "pressured employees to write positive reviews in order to raise poor ratings, according to interviews with current and former employees."
 Prior to these efforts, the company's rating on Glassdoor averaged 2.6 out of 5.
 In October, Guaranteed Rate partnered with online notary company Notarize to integrate notarization into the online closing process.
 The company also announced a partnership with Marcus by Goldman Sachs to help customers consolidate debt and fund home improvement projects.
 Also in 2019, Guaranteed Rate launched a market research platform for potential home buyers to research neighborhood property trends, home prices, demographics, income levels, and school districts.